HaxeFlixel/flixel-docs/documentation/01_tutorial/15-14-polish.html.md

 #end
 ```

-And be sure to do the reverse (`= true`) in `GameOverState#create()` No more pesky mouse cursor when we don't need it!
+And be sure to do the reverse (`= true`) in `GameOverState`'s `create()` No more pesky mouse cursor when we don't need it!

 There are plenty of other tweaks and tricks you can add to your games.
-I've shown you just a couple.
 Try playing around with the different addons special effects classes in HaxeFlixel and see what else you can come up with.
 Take a look at [the demos](http://haxeflixel.com/demos/) for more examples.